 Can you tell us more about your work in emerging markets?
 What are your goals for the future?
 Are you going to keep growing there or are there other markets that you have your eye on as well?

-We are currently operating in India, Uganda and as of this year Kenya.
-Our team is focused on expanding our reach in the countries that we currently operate so that we can bring energy to families living in the most rural and more remote villages.
+We are currently operating in India, Uganda, and, as of this year, Kenya.
+Our team is focused on expanding our reach in the countries that we currently operate in so that we can bring energy to families living in the most rural and more remote villages.

 Are there any new products that we should be on the lookout for, whether it’s in the New Year or the end of this year?
 What can we expect?